Oppenheimer vs Hinton? - Digital Threat Digest

 Tokenization.
 This is a process by which the primary account number is replaced with a surrogate value called a token.
 For example, it helps to reduce the amount of cardholder data stored in the merchant’s environment, whilst still providing a valid reference to a customer or card transaction.

 This is just a taster of the terms used frequently in PCI DSS.
-For even more descriptions, take a look at the Glossary document provided by the Security Standards Council here.
+For even more descriptions, take a look at Appendix G within the PCI DSS standard itself.

 Contact us, if you’re looking for a more simplified option, we can help you with your PCI DSS compliance.